 Iceland in April: Spring Arrives, Crowds Have Not

-The trade-off: April is a transition month.
+Here is the trade-off I always tell visiting friends about: April is a transition month.
 Weather is unpredictable, highland roads are still closed, and not every tour or activity is running yet.
-But for travellers who like to catch a destination between seasons, April is one of the smartest months to visit Iceland.
+But if you like catching a destination between seasons, April rewards you for showing up early.

 Weather and Temperatures

-Reykjavik and the south coast:
+Reykjavík and the south coast:

-The north (Akureyri, Myvatn):
+The north (Akureyri, Mývatn):

-- Snow cover is still common, especially in the first half of April
+• Snow cover is still common, especially in the first half of April

-- Late April starts to feel noticeably warmer
+• Late April starts to feel noticeably warmer

 Daylight Hours

-- April 1st: Sunrise around 6:50, sunset around 20:30.
+• April 1st: Sunrise around 6:50, sunset around 20:30.
 About 13.5 hours of daylight

-- April 15th: Sunrise around 6:00, sunset around 21:15.
+• April 15th: Sunrise around 6:00, sunset around 21:15.
 About 15 hours of daylight

-- April 30th: Sunrise around 5:15, sunset around 22:00.
+• April 30th: Sunrise around 5:15, sunset around 22:00.
 About 16.5 hours of daylight

 Northern Lights: Last Chance

-- Early April (1st to 10th): Still a reasonable chance on clear nights, especially after 10pm.
+• Early April (1st to 10th): Still a reasonable chance on clear nights, especially after 10pm.
 Not peak season, but auroras are still active

-- Late April (20th to 30th): Very unlikely.
+• Late April (20th to 30th): Very unlikely.
 The sky is too bright.
 The midnight sun is approaching

 What to Do in April